idaholab/moose/framework/doc/content/source/actions/CreateApplicationBlockAction.md

 !syntax description /Application/CreateApplicationBlockAction

-This action is used to add `Application` block as a MOOSE object.
+This action is parse the parameters passed to the `[Application]` block.

-More information about `Application` block can be found on the [Application syntax page](syntax/Application/index.md).
+More information about the `Application` block can be found on the [Application syntax page](syntax/Application/index.md).

 !syntax parameters /Application/CreateApplicationBlockAction